 Avoiding the Adrenaline Rush

-Instead of flooding your brain with alcohol's harmful methyl-sugar, try to start flooding your body with the natural glucose it craves.
-Start replacing your wine and vodka with the foods from which these drinks were derived - grapes and potatoes, or choose whichever fruits you like best.
-Bringing any high-glucose containing fruit into your diet is a critical step as you begin to break free from an alcohol addiction.
+Instead of flooding your brain with alcohol's harmful methyl-sugar, start flooding your body with the natural glucose it craves.
+Start replacing your wine and vodka with the foods from which these drinks were derived - grapes and potatoes, or whichever fruits you like best.
+Bringing any high-glucose containing fruit into your diet is critical as you begin to break free from an alcohol addiction.

-If you are addicted to any kind of drug, you are most likely suffering from both glucose deficiency and adrenaline addiction.
-If you are addicted to opiates, you may have an opiate addiction as well as an adrenaline addiction.
+If you're addicted to any kind of drug, you're likely suffering from glucose deficiency and adrenaline addiction.
+If you're addicted to opiates, you may have an opiate addiction as well as an adrenaline addiction.
 Unfortunately, these two addictions can work together to wreak even greater havoc.
-An opiate addiction can be incredibly hard to break because when a person uses, their adrenaline runs full throttle.
-An amphetamine addiction can be challenging to break in a similar way because every time a person takes an amphetamine, their adrenals flood the body with adrenaline.
+An opiate addiction can be incredibly hard to break, because when a person uses, their adrenaline runs full throttle.
+An amphetamine addiction can be challenging to break because every time a person takes an amphetamine, their adrenals flood the body with adrenaline.

-The Importance of Glucose & Mineral Salts
+Glucose & Mineral Salts

-Unfortunately, when someone experiences severe stress or pressure, the neurotransmitter chemicals diminish and the electrical impulses no longer have the support they need to cross the neurons.
-The electrical impulses may heat up as they try to cross the neurons and can begin to short circuit as a result.
-If enough electrical impulses short circuit in someone's brain, there is a high likelihood that the person may become addicted to something such as unhealthy foods because brain fog, confusion, and fatigue often result in excess hunger.
-In these moments, what your body actually needs is glucose and mineral salt rich foods which can help cool down the electrical impulses and support the neurotransmitter chemicals.
+Unfortunately, when someone experiences severe stress or pressure, the neurotransmitter chemicals diminish, and the electrical impulses no longer have the support they need to cross the neurons.
+The electrical impulses may heat up as they try to cross the neurons, and they can begin to short circuit as a result.
+If enough electrical impulses short circuit in someone's brain, the person may become addicted to something like unhealthy foods because brain fog, confusion, and fatigue often result in excess hunger.
+In these moments, what your body actually needs is glucose and mineral salts, which can cool down the electrical impulses and support the neurotransmitter chemicals.

 Healing Foods & Supplements